russgreen/Transmittal/docs/settings.md

 Enables transmittals to be recorded so transmittal issue sheets can be generated.

 ### Template database
 The template database defaults to the C:\Program Files\Transmittal\Data folder.
-At the current time this should be left.

 ### Project database
 Location of the project database file.
 Each project should have its own database but where multiple Revit files are used on a project they should all be set to use the same database.

-The database engine used by Transmittal is [SQLite](https://www.sqlite.org/index.html) which allows concurrent reads of the dataabse but not concurrent writes.
+The database engine used by Transmittal is [SQLite](https://www.sqlite.org/index.html) which allows concurrent reads of the database but not concurrent writes.
 To protect the database from this during write operations a lock file is generated in the same location as the database.
 The lock file should only exist momentarily.

 if required the database can be opened and edited in [DB Browser for SQLite](https://sqlitebrowser.org/).